kinktrails/kinktrails/how-to-play.md

 To help you get started, here are two sample game flows:

 #### 🧘‍♀️ The Gentle Ramp-Up
-For couples who want a slow burn and time to enjoy the scenery.
+For hikers who want a slow burn and time to enjoy the scenery.

 - **Dare Frequency:** Every 10–15 minutes or at scenic/rest points.
-- **Power Cards:** One per round of dares.
+- **Power Cards:** Only a few in play.
+Maximum one per round of dares.
 - **Level-Ups:** Occur after 6 dares or every 45 minutes.
-- **Add-ons:** Unlocked only with the Level-Up Power card or by mutual agreement.
+- **Add-ons:** Unlocked only by mutual agreement.
 - **Tone:** Playful, sensual, low pressure.
 Great for first-timers.

 ---